spensation/spensation.github.io/_posts/2018-07-29-js_random_choice.markdown

 ##  The Style:

-In the stylesheet, I have a few properties set to each contaier and box item, respectively.:
+In the stylesheet, I have a few properties set to each container and box item, respectively.:

 *style.css*
 ```